Operations · Guide

 MetricTargetWhy It Matters

-Units processed per day+5% month-over-monthCore throughput indicator
+Units processed per dayBaseline + 5% month-over-monthCore throughput indicator

-Post-sale return rate< 2%Quality reaching the customer
+Post-sale return rate< 2%Ultimate measure of quality reaching the customer

-Avg. processing time per unit≤ 18 minutesLabor efficiency
+Avg. processing time per unit≤ 18 minutesLabor efficiency and bottleneck identification

 Step 5: Automate the Bottlenecks